chenyizhang2000/chenyizhang2000.github.io/_pages/publications.md

 (Unless marked as "by contribution", the authors of papers are listed alphabetically. * marks equal contribution.)

-David Gosset, Robin Kothari, Chenyi Zhang, [Multi-qubit Toffoli with exponentially fewer T gates](https://arxiv.org/abs/2510.07223). **Long plenary talk** at QIP 2026 (to appear).
+David Gosset, Robin Kothari, Chenyi Zhang, [Multi-qubit Toffoli with exponentially fewer T gates](https://arxiv.org/abs/2510.07223). **Long plenary talk** at QIP 2026 (to appear, 3 of 148 accepted talks).

 Adam Bouland, Chenyi Zhang, and Zixin Zhou, [On the hardness of learning ground state entanglement of geometrically local Hamiltonians](https://arxiv.org/abs/2411.04353).
 Contributed talk at QIP 2025